digitranslab/jumpstart/docs/versioned_docs/version-2.33.0/marketplace/plugins/amazon-redshift.md

 title: Amazon Redshift
 ---

-ToolJet can connect to Amazon Redshift, enabling your applications to query data directly from a Redshift cluster.
+JumpStart can connect to Amazon Redshift, enabling your applications to query data directly from a Redshift cluster.

 <div style={{textAlign: 'center'}}>